WebexCC-SA/LAB-2352/docs/Labguide/Lab2.md

 <br/>
 <br/>

-!!! note "Lessons Learnt"
-    In this lab,
-    1. We you learned how to enhance your bot's capabilities by adding training data using Generative AI
-    2. Successfully made call using and validated the change

 ### Step 6: Bot Transcripts & Analytics

+!!! note "Lab Objective"
+    In this lab:

+    1. We will explore how to access and analyze bot transcripts and analytics to gain insights into user interactions.

 - Click on "Sessions" in the left-hand panel of your bot builder interface to view all the call history.
 Click on any Session ID to delve into a more detailed analysis of that particular interaction.